 With this license, teen drivers are still required to follow a set of restrictions:

-- There can’t be more than one passenger in the car outside of family members for the first 6 months
+- There cannot be more than one passenger in the car younger than 18 years old outside of family members for the first 6 months

-- There can’t be more than three passengers in the car outside of family members for the second three months
+- There cannot be more than three passengers in the car younger than 18 years old outside of family members for the second three months

 After one year with a restricted license, or at the age of 18 – whichever is first – the teen can graduate to the full license, at which point all restrictions are lifted.